How Much Compensation Can I Claim For A Leg Injury?

 - Pedal cyclists accounted for 6%.

-If you’ve suffered a leg injury at work, in a road traffic accident or in a slip, trip or fall accident in a public place, you could be entitled to compensation.
+If you’ve suffered a leg injury at work, in a road traffic accident or in a slip, trip or fall accident in a public place, you could be entitled to leg injury compensation.
 Get in touch with our team to discuss, or to find out more about leg injury claims, please keep reading.

 In the time immediately after a leg injury, it can be challenging to assess the severity of the problem.
 As well as issues such as swelling, trying to extrapolate the available information in order to determine potential long-term medical conditions can be very hard.
 When attempting to discern the amount of compensation due to a victim, this is a problem.